axelarnetwork/rosetta-onboarding/README.md

 Rosetta server runs on port 8080

+## Datacheck
-The rosetta implementation is not backwards compatible prior to v0.21, due to some breaking changes, so I have `start_index": 3429625` in the config file.
+The rosetta implementation is not backwards compatible prior to v0.21
+- testnet start_index: 3429625
+- mainnet start_index: 3643500